xtermjs/xtermjs.org/_docs/api/terminal/classes/terminal.md

 render together, since they aren't drawn as optimally as individual characters.

-NOTE: character joiners are only used by the canvas renderer.
+NOTE: character joiners are only used by the webgl renderer.

 **Parameters:**